 Hippocrates said, “Let food be thy medicine and medicine be thy food.”
 You can prevent a lot of common Yorkie health issues by starting your puppy off right with a nutritionally balanced food that is specifically formulated for puppies.
 There are a number of things that distinguish quality food from sub-par food, and sometimes it’s not easy to tell from a label.

 Our guide to the best dog food for Yorkies covers some of the problems with many of the food brands on the market and some recommendations for brands that are doing it right.

-If you want to provide your pup with the best and are looking for a premium option, we suggest checking out our Ollie dog food review.
+If you want to provide your pup with the best and are looking for a premium option, we suggest checking out our The Farmer’s Dog, Ollie Dog Food, and NomNomNow reviews.
 The recipes are vet-crafted and include human-grade, real ingredients like beef, beef heart, sweet potato, peas, and potato.
 It’s minimally processed to maintain bioavailable nutrients while cutting out the nasty fillers and artificial flavors you get with many dog foods.
 Oh, and they deliver the meals pre-portioned to your door!

 Once you’ve settled on a quality puppy chow, check out our guide on how much to feed a Yorkie puppy.
 We’ve included a free downloadable feeding schedule to help you stay on track with daily meals and know how much to feed your pup as they grow.

 - ORIJEN Puppy dog food delivers a diet rich and varied in fresh, whole animal ingredients from free-run chicken and turkey, wild-caught fish, and cage-free eggs.

 - With 85% quality fresh and raw animal ingredients, ORIJEN nourishes dogs according to their natural, biological needs.